 Luckily, you can get the best of both worlds if you're willing to splurge.
 Estée Lauder's Double Wear foundation contains no acne-causing ingredients and provides long-lasting full coverage, as does Clinique's Stay Matte foundation.
 If you want a more luminous finish along with healthy coverage, try Lancôme's Rénergie Lift foundation.

-Product Information: MAC Studio Finish SPF 35 Concealer, Physician's Formula Conceal RX, Dermablend Quick-Fix Concealer, Estée Lauder Double Wear Concealer, Covergirl + Olay Concealer Balm, Clinique Advanced Concealer, Bobbi Brown Creamy Concealer
+Products: MAC Studio Finish SPF 35 Concealer, Physician's Formula Conceal RX, Dermablend Quick-Fix Concealer, Estée Lauder Double Wear Concealer, Covergirl + Olay Concealer Balm, Clinique Advanced Concealer, Bobbi Brown Creamy Concealer

 If you struggle with acne, you know how important (and challenging!) finding the right concealer can be.
 My current favorite is Physician's Formula Conceal RX.
 It hides my hyperpigmentation completely, and it's ridiculously inexpensive for how good it is.
 However, the color selection isn't great and I find its finish isn't quite matte, which leaves my skin looking cakey after a few hours.
 Estée Lauder's Double Wear Concealer is more than double the price, but it does eliminate those two problems.